JRiggles/Aseprite-Extension-Updater/README.md

 ## TODO
 - [ ] Support for other release sources, like GitLab or itch.io
+- [ ] Support for paywalled release sources?
 - [ ] Allow `-alpha` / `-beta` / unstable updates
 - [ ] Add link to release notes / changelogs (or display them in a separate dialog?)